 The current stoush between the NSW Government and Spanish contractor Acciona is instructive.
 In June, the media reported that Acciona, which is currently building the \$2.1 billion CBD to South East light rail project, had demanded an extra \$1.1 billion to finish the job.
-Acciona claims alterations to the route and the tunnelling works commencing.
-The relocations were done under budget and delivered on time in a relationship of collaboration.
+Acciona claims alterations to the route and the discovery of extra utility connections and wires under George Street have cost millions.
+This comes after one of the three tenderers for the job withdrew because it was unhappy with the risk allocation of the utilities relocations required.